-Examples: Boots Silver, Specsavers Standard or Premium, Vision Express Traditional or Everyday
+Examples: Boots Silver (BBGR Selective), Specsavers Standard or Premium, Vision Express Essential

 There is still a variety of designs and quality (so they overlap in price with bespoke varifocals), and choice often comes down to personal preference.

-Examples: Boots Gold, Specsavers Elite, Vision Express Performance
+Examples: Boots Varilux Physio, Specsavers Tailor-made, Vision Express Performance

 Consider them if you have: more than 1.50DC of astigmatism, a particularly large or small distance between pupils (greater than 70mm or less than 55mm), frames very close or far from your eye (for example, if you have a prominent nose).

 You should also consider bespoke lenses if you've had previous problems with varifocals, or specific near and intermediate vision requirements - such as using multiple computer screens.

 Examples: Boots Platinum, Specsavers Tailor-made, Vision Express Advanced

 The lenses usually come with an anti-reflective coating that has been designed to specifically help reduce the dazzle and glare from modern xenon headlights.

 This type of varifocals are becoming increasingly popular.

 Examples: Boots Drive Safe, Essilor Varilux Road Pilot